rstudio-education/intro-shiny-rmarkdown/README.md

     - Math text
     - Tables
     - The Markdown Quick Reference
+    - Your turn: From plain text to embellished

+#### :coffee: 10:30 - 11:00: Morning break

+#### :computer: 11:00 - 12:30: Session 2 - Putting the R in R Markdown
   - 02 - Structuring your analysis with R Markdown:
     - Embedding R code -- in chunks and inline
     - Chunk and global options
     - Other languages
     - Output options
     - Output formats

-#### :coffee: 10:30 - 11:00: Morning break

-#### :computer: 11:00 - 12:30: Session 2 - Analysis and presentation
-  - Embedding R code (knitr)
-    - Code chunks (inserting, local and global options, engine, caching)
-    - Inline code
-  - Output options (pandoc/yaml)
-    - Documents:
-      - HTML, PDF, Word, Markdown, Github document
-      - Choosing the best/most appropriate output for your usecase
-    - Slides: ioslides, reveal.js, beamer, xaringan
-      - Choosing the best/most appropriate output for your usecase
-  - Demo: Mail merge
+    - Your turn: Restructure from plain R Markdown to xaringan slides or Tufte document

 #### :fork_and_knife: 12:30 - 13:30: Lunch